 • Emotional connection with space

-In this case, future profitability may be a secondary factor, but it is not the main driver of the decision.
+In this case, future profitability may be a secondary factor, but it is not the main driving force of the decision.

 Differences in location choice